beeldengeluid/extending-peertube/_posts/2021-06-16-developing-a-peertube-plugin.md

 })
 ```

-To insert this info in the form of a licence icon, we construct a new element for it:
+To insert this info in the form of a licence button, we construct a new element for it:

 ```js
 const licence_span = document.createElement('span')